That Animal Rescue Show

-That Animal Rescue Show is an American documentary series, which follows the animal rescue community in Austin, Texas.
+That Animal Rescue Show is an American documentary television series, which follows the animal rescue community in Austin, Texas.
 Richard Linklater, Bill Guttentag, and Phil McGraw serve as executive producers under their Detour Filmproduction, 1891 Productions, and Stage 29 Productions banners, respectively.
 It consisted of 10-episodes and premiered on October 29, 2020, on CBS All Access.

 Production

 In January 2020, it was announced CBS All Access had ordered a 10-episode animal rescue documentary series to be produced by Richard Linklater, Bill Guttentag and Phil McGraw under their Detour Filmproduction, 1891 Production and Stage 29 Productions banners, respectively.